PhotoPay/photopay-android/README.md

 This section will discuss possible parameters that can be sent over `Intent` for `BlinkOCRActivity` activity that can customize default behaviour.
 There are several intent extras that can be sent to `BlinkOCRActivity` actitivy:

-* **`BlinkOCRActivity.EXTRAS_SCAN_CONFIGURATION`** - with this extra you must set the array of [ScanConfiguration](https://photopay.github.io/photopay-android/com/microblink/ocr/ScanConfiguration.html) objects.
+* <a name="intent_EXTRAS_SCAN_CONFIGURATION" href="#intent_EXTRAS_SCAN_CONFIGURATION">#</a> **`BlinkOCRActivity.EXTRAS_SCAN_CONFIGURATION`** - with this extra you must set the array of [ScanConfiguration](https://photopay.github.io/photopay-android/com/microblink/ocr/ScanConfiguration.html) objects.
 Each `ScanConfiguration` object will define specific scan configuration that will be performed. `ScanConfiguration` defines two string resource ID's - title of the scanned item and text that will be displayed above field where scan is performed.
 Besides that it defines the name of scanned item and object defining the OCR parser settings.
 More information about parser settings can be found in chapter [Scanning segments with BlinkOCR recognizer](#blinkOCR).
 Here is only important that each scan configuration represents a single parser group and BlinkOCRActivity ensures that only one parser group is active at a time.
 After defining scan configuration array, you need to put it into intent extra with following code snippet:

 	```java
 	intent.putExtra(BlinkOCRActivity.EXTRAS_SCAN_CONFIGURATION, confArray);
 	```

-* **`BlinkOCRActivity.EXTRAS_SCAN_RESULTS`** - you can use this extra in `onActivityResult` method of calling activity to obtain bundle with recognition results.
+* <a name="intent_EXTRAS_SCAN_RESULTS" href="#intent_EXTRAS_SCAN_RESULTS">#</a> **`BlinkOCRActivity.EXTRAS_SCAN_RESULTS`** - you can use this extra in `onActivityResult` method of calling activity to obtain bundle with recognition results.
 Bundle will contain only strings representing scanned data under keys defined with each scan configuration.
 If you also need to obtain OCR result structure, then you need to perform [advanced integration](#recognizerView).
 You can use the following snippet to obtain scan results:

 	```java
 	Bundle results = data.getBundle(BlinkOCRActivity.EXTRAS_SCAN_RESULTS);
 	```

-* **`BlinkOCRActivity.EXTRAS_HELP_INTENT`** - with this extra you can set fully initialized intent that will be sent when user clicks the help button.
+* <a name="intent_BOCR_EXTRAS_HELP_INTENT" href="#intent_BOCR_EXTRAS_HELP_INTENT">#</a> **`BlinkOCRActivity.EXTRAS_HELP_INTENT`** - with this extra you can set fully initialized intent that will be sent when user clicks the help button.
 You can put any extras you want to your intent - all will be delivered to your activity when user clicks the help button.
 If you do not set help intent, help button will not be shown in camera interface.
 To set the intent for help activity, use the following code snippet:

 	```java
 	/** Set the intent which will be sent when user taps help button.